Home Warranty Plans Comparison 2026: Systems, Appliances & Full Coverage

 Pricing Breakdown: How Much Does Each Plan Type Cost?

-Home warranty pricing in 2026 averages $73/month ($876/year) across all plan types, but costs vary significantly depending on the tier you choose, your location, and the provider.
+Home warranty pricing in 2026 averages $73/month across all plan types nationally, but costs vary significantly depending on the tier you choose, your location, and the provider.
+Quotes can range from as low as $28/month to as high as $191/month for premium plans in expensive markets.

 Average Monthly Costs by Plan Type

-Plan Type Monthly Cost Range Annual Cost Range Best For
+Plan Type Monthly Cost (Avg) Annual Cost (Avg) Best For

-Service Call Fees: Every plan charges a fee per service visit, typically $75–$150.
+Service Call Fees: Every plan charges a fee per service visit, typically $75 to $150, with many providers clustering around $100.
 Choosing a higher service fee usually lowers your monthly premium, so factor this trade-off into your total cost calculation.

 Pincher's Pro Tip

 Pay annually instead of monthly to save money.
-Most providers charge a premium for monthly billing.
-Paying upfront for a 12-month contract can save you $50–$100 or more per year on the same plan.
+Most providers charge a monthly handling fee (First American adds about $2/month for monthly billing).
+Paying upfront for a 12-month contract can save you $50 to $100 or more per year on the same plan.

 Smart Savings Made Simple!